znck/znck.dev/src/blog/articles/2019-comments-in-code/readme.md

 Every once in a while, we have to complicate parts of some code to make the product better.
 Machines are happy with this complicated code, so are our customers.
 However, humans (a.k.a. developers) are troubled.
 Every time, a developer visits this piece of complicated code, she wonders why did we do this?

 Indeed the "why" is missing from any code.
-As I said, "we write code to tell other people what do we want a computer to do."
+As I said before, we write code to tell other people what do we want a computer to do.
 Yes! "what"; The code says "what" (or more precisely "how").
-We need something to share the "why," and comments fill that gap.
+We need something to share the "why" behind the code, and comments fill that gap.
 The comments are part of any language syntax to convey, why this way?
 Alternatively, any other information the code cannot capture.

 ## Comments tell Why